 If you read through the sentence quickly, it might sound acceptable.
 However, the list includes one item that doesn’t belong:

-This example replaces the verb phrase couldn’t wait with the descriptive phrase very eager — which indeed includes an adjective.
+This example replaces the verb phrase couldn’t wait with the descriptive phrase very eager — which includes an adjective.
 Note that this list is parallel even though one of the items in the list is modified.

 Watch for consistency in item type as well as consistency of form.